Wildlife Safaris in Jim Corbett National Park

 Jeep Safari at Bijrani Zone of Jim Corbett National Park:

-For Bijrani Zone entry is through Amdanda Gate which is 4 Kms from Wild Jungle Lodge Retreat.
-Wild Jungle Lodge Retreat & Bijrani has mixed topography with thick sal forests interspersed with grasslands.
+For Bijrani Zone entry is through Amdanda Gate which is 4 Kms from Vanya River Lodge Retreat.
+Vanya River Lodge Retreat & Bijrani has mixed topography with thick sal forests interspersed with grasslands.
 There are a large number of stream beds which are mainly boulder strewn paths.
 Along the side of the streams there are riparian forests and thick lantana bushes due to which tiger sighting chances as compared to other tourism zones is higher in this area.
 Once you reach the Bijrani Campus you can avail the elephant ride also.
 The Bijrani tourism zone is open from the 15th October to 30th June.
 During monsoon it is closed because of the poor roads in the forest

 Jeep Safari at Jhirna Zone of Jim Corbett National Park:

 For Jhirna Zone entry is through Dhela Gate which is 20 Kms from Vanya River Lodge Retreat.
 Jhirna tourism zone falls within the southern part of the Jim Corbett National Park.
 It is the only tourism zone of the Jim Corbett National Park which remains open throughout the year.
 Its topography is mainly dry deciduous and secondary forest with large open grasslands, which provides allows good visibility of wild animals.
 From the machans set up visitors can view wild animals in their natural habitat.
 Vast stream beds and steep cliff edges provides good opportunity for bird watching.
 Jhirna Zone is open throughout year

 Jeep Safari at Sitavani Safari: